-You start to notice that your anxiety over this thought is growing and is starting to interfere with your daily life.
+Your anxiety over this thought starts growing and is interfering with your daily life.
 What can you do about it?
 Is this feeling of worry even normal?

-How do you get over the fear of losing someone you love?
+How do you get over the fear of losing a loved one?

 Before we start addressing the issue and the ways on how we can cope up with these intrusive thoughts, we first need to understand where all these thoughts are coming from.